rakshithvasudev/Machine-Learning/README.md

 ## Natural Language Processing - Classifying Spam or Ham Texts
  On a whole bunch of corpus, the classifier model uses NLP to regard an incoming text as Spam or Ham.

+## Unsupervised learning - categorizing universites as Private or Public
+Uses unsupervised learning to group the given universities in the dataset to be regarded as either private or public.